Jazz Chisholm Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the 11th-ranked team ERA among all league pitching staffs (3.92).
+- The Guardians have the 11th-ranked team ERA among all MLB pitching staffs (3.92).

-- Guardians pitchers combine to surrender the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- Guardians pitchers combine to allow the eighth-fewest home runs in baseball (18 total, 0.9 per game).

-- The Guardians are sending Plesac (1-0) to the mound for his fourth start of the season.
-He is 1-0 with a 6.92 ERA and eight strikeouts through 13 2/3 innings pitched.
+- Bieber gets the start for the Guardians, his fifth of the season.
+He is 1-0 with a 2.88 ERA and 18 strikeouts in 25 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the Washington Nationals, when he tossed five innings, allowing two earned runs while giving up seven hits.
+- The right-hander last pitched on Sunday against the Washington Nationals, when he threw six innings, allowing three earned runs while giving up nine hits.

-- The 28-year-old has put up a 6.92 ERA and 5.5 strikeouts per nine innings across three games this season, while giving up a batting average of .328 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.